 We must now focus on how to prevent migraines from happening as this research shows them to be dangerous, not only painful.
 Nedergaard says that by the time someone is experiencing pain or having visual issues, the changes in the brain are already taking place.
 So, how can migraine headaches be prevented?

 Headaches have repeatedly been linked to a misalignment in the bones of the upper cervical spine.
 In particular, the C1 and C2 are more susceptible to misaligning than the other bones of the spine due to their location and their ability to allow the head to move in so many directions.
-These bones were designed to protect the delicate brainstem from damage.
+These bones protect the delicate brainstem from damage.
 However, when they misalign, they put the brainstem under pressure or stress and cause it to send improper signals to the brain.
 This may lead to some of the issues involved with migraine headaches.
 Another problem that may come about is that oxygen-rich blood flow and cerebrospinal fluid flow are restricted from reaching the brain.
 If the brain is working overtime to get the extra flow of oxygen and the misaligned bones of the neck are obstructing it, headaches and brain tissue damage may follow.

 Upper cervical chiropractors are specially trained to detect these tiny misalignments.
 We then employ a gentle method that helps the bones to move back into place more naturally than forcing them by cracking or popping the spine.
 Our method does not use force and leads to longer-lasting results.
 Our patients, as well as those in case studies, have seen their headaches and migraines improve greatly or go away completely after only a few visits.